 The TAC discussed next steps towards completion of the West Broadway Transit Study.

-Charles confirmed that Gary Cunningham would like to end the study with a recommended alternative.

-Steve Hay suggested that it was not clear if Minneapolis PAC members would want to take a vote on a preferred alternative or not.
+TAC members will check in with their respective policymakers prior to the PAC meeting on the PAC’s interest in concluding the study with an LPA recommendation.

 It was suggested that some slides that explain future funding opportunities and implementation steps get incorporated into the PAC presentation